bradleyd/swiss_admin/README.md

 ## Things that make swissadmin cool.

 1. It offers just the right amount of information about the system/host your are running it on.
-2. Provides a TCP server for network testing.
+2. Provides a web server for REST calls.
-3. Provides a DRb server to query host for information.
+3. Provides a DRb server to query host for information. (see todo)
 4. Everytime you use it puppies and rainbows shoot into the sky.

 There a tons of tools that do similar stuff, but I find them to contain way to much information.